Onit Documentation

 Finally, in the Phases screen, we’ll configure the different Phases that we want each of our App’s transactions to travel through.
 For this tutorial, we’ll keep the configuration simple: we’ll create a Phase to show a transaction is "pending approval" and a Phase to show it has been "approved."

 Keep in mind that Phases can be a powerful tool for enhancing the workflow of your Apps.
-Although this App will require a participant to manually advance through our Phases, Phases can also be set up so transactions automatically advance transactions through them depending on the approval of some or all participants within each Phase.
-Business logic can also be built around Phases so that transactions will only go through specific Phases when certain conditions are satisfied.
+Although this App will require a participant to manually advance through our Phases, Phases can also be set up so that transactions automatically advance through them depending on the approval of some or all participants within each Phase.
+Business logic can also be built around Phases so that transactions will only advance through specific Phases when certain conditions are satisfied.

 Under the Phases screen, you’ll notice that there is a Phase already created.
 Select it so that we can customize it by: